bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

-* Just get everything to render locally in src/pages/index
 * Successfully deploy to delivery
+* Fonts
+* Svgs
+* Ensure everything looks good on the user facing side.
 * Clean up old webpack code and configuration, remove unused dependencies
 * Clean up new gatsby code and configuration
-* GA in HTML
+* GA in HTML (GA was already broken in production.)
 * Pages and routing
 * Favicon